-Gavin grew up in South Africa and began his music career performing with the Johannesburg Youth Jazz Orchestra and as a guitarist in a fairly popular rock band with frequent radio and television appearances.
+Much of Steingo’s work straddles the line between scholarship and creative practice.
+He grew up in South Africa and began his music career performing with the Johannesburg Youth Jazz Orchestra and as a guitarist in a rock band with frequent radio and television appearances.
 Today, performance forms an important part of his research process.
-He regularly records in a variety of styles and genres, most recently, for example, on an album by the Venda singer Jininka Nkanyane.
-The album was nominated in two categories at the South African Traditional Music Awards (2016).
+He regularly records in a variety of styles and genres—for example, on an album by the Venda singer Jininka Nkanyane, which was nominated in two categories at the South African Traditional Music Awards.

 B.M.
 New England Conservatory